Home / Limited Liability Partnership Compliance (LLP)

-LLP enjoys the benefit of separate legal entity and perpetual succession.
-An LLP has a fewer compliance requirements in comparison to a company.
-Limited liability partnership needs to file their annual returns in form-11 within 60 days from the end of the financial year and statement of accounts & solvency in form-8 within 30 days from the end of 6 months of the financial year.
+LLP enjoys the benefit of a separate legal entity and perpetual succession.
+An LLP has fewer compliance requirements in comparison to a company.
+Limited liability partnership needs to file their annual returns in form-11 within 60 days from the end of the financial year and Statement of accounts & solvency in form-8 within 30 days from the end of 6 months of the financial year.

-Documents Needed for Annual Compliances for LLP
+Documents Required For Annual Compliances For LLP

 Procedure For Annual Compliance Fulfillment

-- Maintain proper books of accounts
+- Maintain proper books of accounts.

-- Preparation & filing of balance sheet
+- Preparation & filing of balance sheet.

-- Get your accounts certified by CA if your turnover is above Rs.40 Lakhs
+- Get your accounts certified by CA if your turnover is above Rs.40 Lakhs.

-- Filing of form 8 and form 11 with registrar of companies (ROC)
+- Filing of form 8 and form 11 with Registrar of companies (ROC).

 Penalty For Non-Compliance

 Limited Liability Partnership Compliance (LLP) FAQ’S

 ROC – Filings: Form 17 must be filed along with Form 2 to convert and incorporate an LLP.